testlabauto/local_selenium_pool/README.md

 ### Use of Multiprocessing on Dill

-Multiprocessing is used as instead of multithreading and gevent in order to best isolate each selenium instance in a pool from the other instances.
-Multiprocessing on Dill is used for compatibility with attr (avoid pickling errors when using decorators).
+Multiprocessing is used instead of multithreading or gevent in order to best isolate each selenium instance in a pool from the other instances.
+Multiprocessing on Dill is used for compatibility with attr (to avoid pickling errors when using decorators).

 ## Getting Started